Lupita Nyong’o Talks The Power Of Kindness And Creating Roz In The Wild Robot

-Dreamworks’ newest animated story The Wild Robot has stolen the hearts of audiences in just its first weekend in theaters.
-The film is an adaptation of the famous children’s book of the same name written by Peter Brown.
-It follows a robot named Rozzum 7134, also known as Roz, who gets stranded on a wild island and must adapt to her surroundings and learn to communicate with the wildlife.
-In doing so, she creates her own family and makes the island her beloved home.
-The outpouring of love, inspiration, and admiration for this film is evident with it’s quick rise to the number one slot in the box office.
-Actress Lupita Nyong’o who plays the title character spoke at a press conference about creating the lovable robot alongside screenwriter and director Chris Sanders and film composer Kris Bowers.
+The new Dreamworks animated film, The Wild Robot, has stolen the hearts of audiences in its opening weekend.
+The film adaptation of the famous children’s book by Peter Brown follows a robot named Rozzum 7134, or Roz, who becomes stranded on a wild island and must adapt to her surroundings while learning to communicate with the wildlife.
+In doing so, she creates her own family and makes the island her home.
+The outpouring of love, inspiration, and admiration for this film is evident with its quick rise to the number one spot in the box office.
+Lupita Nyong’o, who plays the title character, spoke at a press conference about creating the lovable robot alongside screenwriter and director Chris Sanders and film composer Kris Bowers.

-When finding Roz’s voice, Nyong’o elaborated on performing empathetic human-like emotions portrayed through Roz, even though she was supposed to be an emotionless robot.
-She studied the famous artificial voices of Siri, Alexa, and even TikTok voice modifiers when finding her voice as Roz: “What was similar in all of them was this optimistic brightness.
-So, after a lot of trial and error, we had many versions of Roz,” she said.
-“That’s the beauty of doing it over two and a half years, is that, as the script develops, so does the […] voice.”
-She explained how they decided for Roz’s voice to initially emulate this technical optimism like Siri, but as Roz emotionally develops throughout the film, her voice evolved as well.
+When finding Roz’s voice, Nyong’o explained how she performed empathetic, human-like emotions through Roz, even though the character is supposed to be an emotionless robot.
+She studied the famous voices of Siri, Alexa, and even TikTok voice modifiers.
+She explained, “What was similar in all of them was this optimistic brightness.
+So, after a lot of trial and error, we had many versions of Roz,” she continued, “That’s the beauty of doing it over two years, it’s that, as the script develops, so does the voice.”
+She and Sanders decided that Roz’s voice would initially emulate a technical optimism, similar to Siri, but as Roz emotionally develops throughout the film, her voice evolves as well.

 He continued, “I hadn’t even thought of the depth of that experience and what that would be like with my daughter.
-I just remember going back after that conversation and with [Chris] and writing that piece of music and it just coming out of me very naturally because of how much the emotion was just on top of my mind.”
+I just remember going back after that conversation with Chris and writing that piece of music and it just coming out of me very naturally because of how much the emotion was on top of my mind.”

 “I really like the message that kindness is a force.
-I think often times kindness can be considered like a vulnerability.
-In this film, Roz’s journey shows how it is a force and it’s a force to be reckoned with,” said Nyong’o, with Bowers adding that he hopes audiences remember to “[thank] the people that have sacrificed for you to be here and be who you are.
+I think oftentimes kindness can be considered a vulnerability.
+In this film, Roz’s journey shows how it is a force and it is a force to be reckoned with,” said Nyong’o.
+Bowers added that he hopes audiences remember to “Thank the people that have sacrificed for you to be here and be who you are.”

-Nyong’o praised Sanders for letting her share her own ideas when creating Roz and was so proud that she helped create the final version of the robot.
+Nyong’o praised Sanders for letting her share her own ideas when creating Roz and was so proud that she helped create the final version of Roz.
 “Seeing the final product, I just swelled with gratitude for having been part of it and to see my fingerprints on it,” she said.
-“Tthat was amazing.
+“That was amazing.
 I think finding the right creative chemistry is so important.”

-Be sure to see the beautiful film The Wild Robot out in theaters worldwide.
+The Wild Robot is now playing in theaters worldwide.

 Ally Bonsall